Antimatter543/old-site/README.md

 If you are reading this, you've caught me with my pants down, as they say.
 Please stop looking.
-I'll finish up the new site by the 20th Feb 2023 hopefully 😭
+I'll finish up the new site by the 20th Feb 2023 hopefully 😭.
+Okay, me from 6/02/23 here, I'm leaving this repo here, as an era past.
+If you can fix the css/why it's not doing le connections right (it does it fine if you run it locally), send a PR!
+Thanks!

 # antimatter543.github.io
  http://jmcglone.com/guides/github-pages/ This POGGERS.